Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Finished JavaScript 30 - Day 18 challenge/codealong

-**Thoughts**: I worked on two versions of this, and the second one was almost dead on what Wes Bos did.
+**Thoughts**: I worked on two versions of this, and the second one and almost completely matched what Wes Bos did.
 A couple things I learned:
   * Instead of looking for all li, look for anything with [data-time] attribute
   * Can use an existing/default method within another method.
 For example, can use someVar.map(Number), which is the same as running:
     * someVar.map(function(str) { return Number(str); }

+## Day 52: April 26, 2019

+**Today's Progress**: Began JavaScript 30 - Day 19 challenge and partial codealong

+**Project Summary**: Access your webcam and create a photo booth style application with it by letting the user take photos and apply different filters.

+**Thoughts**: This is a super interesting challenge.
+I learned a bit about what promises are today, which I've never learned about before.
+I didn't get very far in this project because I am wanting to do as much as I can before watching the codealong.
+So far: I got my video to play.
+Tomorrow I will tackle canvas for the second time.